-Types of soup maker
+- Types of soup maker

 - More flexible, especially for blending different quantities

-Soup-making blenders usually have transparent jugs, making it easy to see your ingredients during blending, but they tend to be bigger, bulkier and more expensive than both soup makers and ordinary blenders.
+These look similar to an ordinary jug blender – and offer the same kind of blending functions – but they can also cook ingredients.
+Like regular blenders they have transparent jugs, allowing you to see the ingredients cooking and blending.
+But they tend to be bigger, bulkier and more expensive than both soup makers and ordinary blenders.

 Sautéing ingredients before cooking can really improve the flavour of your soup.

-Blending options: All soup makers allow you to make smooth or chunky soup.
-Some models also include a medium-texture setting for extra flexibility.
-Most will also allow you to manually blend, so if you find your soup is overly chunky, you can give it another whizz.
+Blending options: Most soup makers can make smooth or chunky soup, but some also include a medium-texture setting for extra flexibility.
+You can also manually blend ingredients, so if you find your soup is overly chunky, you can give it another whizz.

 If you're in the market for a soup maker, Morphy Richards isn't your only option.
-We've tried out all the most popular models, including the Tefal EasySoup and cheaper rivals from brands such as Salter.
+We've tried out all the most popular models, including the Tefal My Daily Soup and cheaper rivals from brands such as Salter.

-Morphy Richards Total Control, £85
+Morphy Richards Total Control, £89

-- Capacity: 1.6 litres
+- Capacity: 0.9-1.7 litres

 - Features: smooth, medium and chunky soup, sauté function, five temperature settings, blend, pre-clean, reheat and keep-warm, recipes included.

-Morphy Richards Sauté and Soup 501014, £55
+Morphy Richards Sauté and Soup 501014, £65

-- Capacity: 1.6 litres
+- Capacity: 1.4-1.7 litres

 Read the full Morphy Richards Sauté and Soup review to get our verdict.

-- Capacity: 1.2 litres
+- Capacity: 0.8-1.0 litres

-Salter Electric Soup Maker, £35
+Salter Electric Soup Maker, £50

-- Capacity: 1.6 litres
+- Capacity: 1.3-1.65 litres

 - Features: smooth and chunky soup, blend, measuring jug, safety cut-out sensor, recipes included

-This soup maker lets you choose between a smooth or a chunky soup, but there’s no sauté function – so if you need to cook and brown some ingredients, you’ll need to do this separately.
+This cheap soup maker lets you choose between a smooth or a chunky soup, but there’s no sauté function – so if you need to cook and brown some ingredients, you’ll need to do this separately.
 It has a helpful feature of pausing if you remove the lid during soup-making, and picking up where it left off when you replace the lid – handy if you’ve forgotten to add an ingredient or two.

 Get the full lowdown in our Salter Electric soup maker review.

-Cuisinart Soup Maker Plus SSB3U, £123
+Cuisinart Soup Maker Plus SSB3U, £100

-- Capacity: 1.4 litres for soup, 1.75 litres for cold liquids
+- Capacity: 1.4 litres for soup, 1.75 litres for cold liquids.
+No minimum capacity.

 - Features: sauté, smoothies, ice-crushing, stir function, dishwasher-safe glass jug, recipes included

-The Cuisinart SSB3U is the third iteration of the popular Cuisinart SSB1U soup blender.
+The Cuisinart SSB3U is the third iteration of the popular Cuisinart soup blender.
 It can be used for soups and dishes such as risotto, as well as hot and cold sauces.
 It has a glass jug and non-stick heating plate to help with cleaning.

 Find out what we thought of this version in the Cuisinart Soup Maker Plus SSB3U review.

-Nutribullet Rx, £169
+Nutribullet Rx, £128

 - Capacity – 1.3 litres (jug)